 A smart small business owner knows to build a solid financing plan.
 This means examining several options and discovering which financing options are right for you.
 Two superb sources to consider when going over financing opportunities are business lines of credit and term loans.

+Although these two business loan options provide the same benefits – additional working capital – these two financing choices work differently.
 In this article, we are going to cover the costs and benefits of business lines of credit and term loans.
 By comparing the two, you will have a clear idea regarding which options will work best for you and your small business.

 Business Line of Credit